 If you would like to use photos seen here unedited, contact me thru my contact page, and depending on your need I may be able to accommodate smaller requests.
 Depending on the orders/photos, I may charge a fee for my time (usually about $2-5 an image depending how many you want)

-The blog posts in here are about the interactions & set reports for the ABC hit "Once Upon A Time".
+The blog posts in here are about the interactions & set reports for the former ABC hit "Once Upon A Time".